joealcantara/FP016-GroupCode/backlog.md

 * Example: Playing "Ice Spear" + "Stone Storm" applies “Frozen Armor Crumble” (bonus damage).
 * Encourage creative card chaining.

-6. Deck Management Optimization
-* Use random.shuffle() and pop from a deck stack instead of random.choice() and remove.

 7. Separation of Concerns
 * Move combat logic into a CombatManager class.